pKallert/neos-canto/README.md

 Note: The webhook URL must be prefixed with the publicly accessible hostname of your Neos instance, and HTTPS should be used to secure the secure token!

+### Allow client credentials mode for API key

+1. In Canto go to Settings > Configuration Options > API > API Keys
+2. Edit the API key you use for the Neos integration
+3. Enable "Support Client Credentials Mode" and click "Save"

 ### Configure secure token in Neos

 Set the "Secure Token" value using the environment variable